-- 1. Move the air intake lever to the position. - 2.
-Turn the air flow control dial to the position. - 3.
-Turn the fan control dial to the desired position.
+- 1. Move the air intake lever to the 😓 position. - 2.
+Turn the air flow control dial to the $\widehat{\mathfrak{W}}$ position.

-- Turn the temperature control dial to the desired position between the middle and the hot position. - To quickly remove ice or fog from the windows, turn the fan control dial to the maximum position and the temperature control dial to the full hot position. - For additional information on how to optimize defogging performance, refer to the advice label on the sun visor.
+- 3. Turn the stan control dial to the desired position. - 4.
+Turn the temperature control dial to the desired position between the middle and the hot position. - To quickly remove ice or fog from the windows, turn the fan control dial to the maximum position and the temperature control dial to the full hot position. - For additional information on how to optimize defogging performance, refer to the advice label on the sun visor.

-When the www or position is selected, the air conditioner will turn on for better performance.
+When the $\widehat{\psi}$ or $\widehat{\psi}$ position is selected, press the A/C button to turn on the air conditioner for better performance.
 This will dehumidify the air and help defog the windows.